sdmx-twg/sdmx-rest/doc/availability.md

         https://ws-entry-point/availability/dataflow/ECB/ECB_EXR1_WEB/?references=all

-2. The response includes the DataConstraint and the Data Structure Definition.
+2. The response includes the AvailabilityConstraint and the Data Structure Definition.
 We can iterate the dimensions to build the Dimension picker.
 For each dimension, we can get the concept, as this provides the human readable label (ideally in the chosen locale, if available).
 The Cube Region constraint provides the available values for the dimension.
 If the dimension is coded, then the codelist can be used to get the human readable label in the chosen locale.
 The code will additionally provide any hierarchy information.
 An HTML checkbox is created for each available dimension value.

 ### Step 2: Update the data query form based on code selection state